 - Quorum team development.
 JPMorgan has been a leader in the blockchain space for several years, including its deep engagement with the EEA.
 Moreover, its open-source positioning from the beginning has allowed an ecosystem to develop around Quorum, both from features in the code base (Constellation) and from many of its leading-edge concepts (IBFT consensus mechanism).
 We expect the Quorum ecosystem to continue growing.

-At ConsenSys, we have developed several use cases for the world’s most innovative central banks, some of whom chose Quorum over R3, as well as in partnership with JPMorgan, and we continue to use Quorum as a basis for experimentation in secure and regulated environments.
-We are confronting many of the enterprise challenges head-on using Quorum’s frameworks, including settlement finality, private transactions, and security.
+At ConsenSys, we have developed several use cases for the world’s most innovative central banks, some of whom chose Ethereum over R3.
+We are confronting many of the enterprise challenges head-on using Ethereum’s frameworks, including settlement finality, private transactions, and security.

 Richard Brown’s comments and R3’s changing view are valuable insomuch as they acknowledge the point that we have been making all along: there is no comparison between the use of “blockchain as network” and “blockchain as database.”
 Our work with the EEA, JPMorgan, and many others — both in the open source community and with blockchain teams at leading enterprises — continues to gain momentum, and cannot be estimated by a cursory glance at a single GitHub repo.
 Rather, this effort exists across the many channels, project teams, and working groups of the Ethereum community at large.